dadaatom/FloydAllPairsParallel/README.md

 # FloydAllPairsParallel

 Implemented parallel floyd all pairs algorithm using C++ MPI.
+The matrix tempA is hard coded in for testing purposes only.